drei01/pricing-saas/content/customer-portal.md

                     Works with your existing Stripe Customers
                 </h2>
                 <p class="text-lg xl:text-xl text-gray-600 mb-6 lg:mb-8 xl:mb-10">
                     If you have customers in Stripe, you can use PriceWell to let them manage their subscription without writing any code.
-The Stripe Customer Portal is fully customizable and can be embedded in your website or app.
+The No Code Customer Portal is fully customizable and can be embedded in your website or app.
+We're built on top of the Stripe Billing Customer Portal so you get best in class security and reliability.
                 </p>
             </div>
             <div class="order-1 md:order-2 col-span-2 xl:col-span-3">